Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/reactions.md

 This occurs after any non-damaging effects are applied, but before damage is prevented by absorption.
 As a result, you cannot typically block attacks which successfully apply the defenseless or lethargic conditions.

 ## Dodge
 Whenever you would be hit a basic attack, you may use the Dodge reaction.
-If you do, make a **Dodge roll,** adding a d20, your Agility and your proficiency bonus.
-If your result is greater than or equal to the basic attack roll that hit you, the attack misses instead.
+If you do, make an Agility (Athletics) skill check.
+If your skill check result is greater than or equal to the basic attack roll that hit you, the attack misses instead.